 Whether you decide to replace your furnace with a new unit that’s high efficiency or a new 80 percent furnace, you also have to decide whether you should rent or buy.
 Buying your furnace could save you money over the course of its lifespan, but it will cost you immediately to both purchase the unit and have it installed.
 When you rent, you don’t have to pay anything upfront, which can make replacing your furnace in an emergency more palatable to your budget.

 When you decide between renting and buying, keep in mind the cost of furnace repairs.
 If you rent, minor and major furnace repairs should come as part of your rental plan.
 This is where renting can wind up saving you both money and stress in the long-run, especially if you plan on keeping your furnace running as long as possible.
 The older it is, the more likely your furnace is to breakdown at inconvenient times.
-Furnace repairs have a broad cost range.
+Furnace repairs in Oakville have a broad cost range.

 Your average furnace repair can cost anywhere from $20 to replace a thermostat to $1,500 to replace a blower motor.
 When that’s covered by your rental plan, you can come out ahead.
 If you bought, you’re on the hook for expensive repairs, often when your furnace is already quite old.